 Hampton Inn Hotel and Suites

-Located in the heart of the historic downtown Grand Forks, the Hampton Inn Hotel and Suites is just steps away from all of the action.
+Located in the heart of the historic downtown Grand Forks, the Hampton Inn Hotel and Suites is just steps away from the action.
 It is 1.4 miles from the Alerus Centre events venue and just 2.6 miles from the University of North Dakota.
-This central location means you can quickly get to all of the attractions and activities that Grand Fork offers.
+This central location means you can quickly get to all the attractions and activities Grand Fork offers.

 Their contemporary rooms feature free Wi-Fi, minifridges, microwaves, and coffeemakers.
 Breakfast bags to go or breakfast is complimentary.